Updated February 26, 2015

 - Employee’s Social Security Number

-- Photocopy of new hire Insurance Enrollment and Change Form (Form-1)
+- Photocopy of new hire Enrollment/Change Form (Form-1)

 - Dates of health care expenses